TechCIR/CSV-Parser/README.md

 NOTE :
 ENUM:
-    if column value contain exact enum name then process will pick enum by name. if not need to implement com.parser.util.annotate.ParserValueResolver
+    if column value contain exact enum name then process will pick enum by name. if not need to implement ParserValueResolver
     Ex :
     csv.DifferentEnum